moritzWa/trellis-pgvector-demo/README.md

 Run `docker compose up -d` to start the docker container with the database

 Run `docker compose down` to stop the container.
 This will wipe the database.

+## Server

+Run `npm run start` to start the server

+## API

+Run `curl -X POST http://localhost:3000/upload-emails` to upload files located in `./assets` to a Trellis project